SilleBille/Devops-Pipeline-for-Checkbox-and-iTrust/README.md

 - Vishal Murugan (vmuruga)
     - Designed the Fuzzer and Useless test case detection programs
+    - Integrated Fuzzer and Useless test case detection with the jenkins job

 - Dinesh Prasanth M K (dmolugu)
     - Created Ansible Playbook for setting up Jenkins and the environment required for iTrust